Friday, April 25th, 2025

 Reveal the authorAbout Daily Johnson City

-Daily Johnson City is a community newsletter sharing current events in Johnson City, Tennessee.
-Our mission is to make local news more accessible, highlight extraordinary people across the Johnson City community, and support local organizations.
-If you like Daily Johnson City, you can support us by subscribing to our email newsletter and sharing us with your friends and family in Johnson City.
+Welcome to the Daily Johnson City, your community newsletter that's anything but snooze-worthy, packed with positive, impactful local news + events across the Johnson City, Tennessee community.
+If you like the Daily Johnson City, support us by subscribing to our email newsletter and sharing us with your friends and family in Johnson City.

 Advertising Opportunities